-Many dog owners opt for natural flea treatments to avoid side effects of such medications.
+Many dog parents opt for natural flea treatments to avoid side effects of such medications.
 Tick infestations may also be prevented with medication or by natural means.

 If you see the symptoms in your dog, then your vet will be able to advise you on the proper treatment to relieve the itchiness.

 Has your dog ever shown signs of pruritus?
 What was the cause, and how did you treat it?
 Let us know in the comments below!